Suprada-2002/springboot-skeleton/mvc-notes/CollectionFramework/Collection_Intro.md

 - child Interface: Navigable Map -> TreeMap class

 ## Methods
-- No direct implementation/no concrete class that provide implementation of Collection Framework.
+- No direct implementation/no concrete class that provides implementation of Collection Framework.
 - Methods present can be used in any type classes because they are present in Collection Interface.
 1. boolean add(Object o)
 - adds object to the invoking collection.
 - ex: In case of Set, if object is already there, it will return false as duplicate is not allowed.
 2. boolean addAll(Collection c)
 - adds collection to the invoking collection.
-- adding one list to another.
+- Adding one list to another.
 3. boolean remove(Object o)
 4. boolean removeAll(Collection c)
 5. boolean retainAll(Collection c)